Town Library

 Wonder, ecology, restoration, community notes, and seasonal prompts.

-Purpose: emotional durability, gratitude, and concept planting.
+Purpose: emotional durability and concept planting.

 Stacks

-Knowledge base, reading lists, references, and metadata habits.
+Knowledge base, references, reading lists, and metadata habits.

 Purpose: research practice and information literacy.